-- Completed and distributed the TLC 2018 Annual Report. - Completed and submitted the Michigan Department of Environmental Quality 2017 monitoring and stewardship report for the Deerfield Preserve in Huron Township, Huron County. - Completed grant applications for proposed Southern Lake Huron Coastal Park land acquisitions in Burtchville Township, Saint Clair County.
-Contacted potential project partners and funders.
+- Completed and submitted the Michigan Department of Environmental Quality 2019 monitoring and stewardship report for the Deerfield Preserve in Huron Township, Huron County. - Continued fundraising to acquire the Bidwell property in Burtchville Township and establish the Southern Lake Huron Coastal Park in Saint Clair County.